ev3dev/ev3dev.github.io/docs/getting-started.md

 * Bluetooth
     * For now, see instructions [here](https://github.com/ev3dev/ev3dev/issues/193#issuecomment-61431048).
 Bluetooth via brickman is comming sooner or later.

+## Step 4.5: Make sure the firstboot script ran correctly

+Recently, some users have reported problems that are releated to the firstboot script not running correctly.
+Please verify that the items in [this list](https://github.com/ev3dev/ev3dev/issues/267#issuecomment-73917167) are correct.
+If not, leave a comment to help us figure out what is going wrong.

 ## Step 5: First things to do with ev3dev

 Here are some suggestions of some things you should do to get your EV3 setup.